metallb/metallb/website/content/release-notes/_index.md

 - LoadBalancerClass support: it's possible to have MetalLB listen only to services with the provided load balancer class to comply with [kubernetes loadbalancer class](https://kubernetes.io/docs/concepts/services-networking/service/#load-balancer-class). ([PR 1417](https://github.com/metallb/metallb/pull/1417)).

+- Added ability to specify `runtimeClassName` for each component in the helm chart. ([PR 1369](https://github.com/metallb/metallb/pull/1369))

 Changes in behavior:

 - the biggest change is the introduction of CRDs and removing support for the configuration via ConfigMap.
 In order to ease the transition